Unitary equivalences for reductive p-adic groups

-Let $s_e\in T_e:=X^\vee\otimes_\bZ S^1$ be a fixed elliptic semisimple element in $G(\Psi)$.} \begin{theorem} The category of finite dimensional $\C H'(\Psi,z_0)-$modules whose central characters have elliptic parts $G(\Psi){\ltimes} \Gamma$-conjugate to $s_e$ has the Vogan property (definition \ref{d:vogan}). \end{theorem} {This theorem plays the same role as its counterparts in \cite{BM1} and \cite{BM2}; namely it provides a means to conclude that whenever a finite dimensional representation of the Hecke algebra is unitary, then the corresponding infinite dimensional representation in the Bernstein component is also unitary. }
+Theorem \ref{t:vogan} plays the same role as its counterparts in \cite{BM1} and \cite{BM2}; namely it provides a means to conclude that whenever a finite dimensional representation of the Hecke algebra is unitary, then the corresponding infinite dimensional admissible representation in the Bernstein component is also unitary.
+This is the content of Theorem \ref{t:types} below.
+The details are in section \ref{sec:5}.

-We set up the machinery in this paper such that, in light of theorem \ref{t:vogan}, whenever certain, precise conditions on the Bernstein component are known to hold, the correspondence of Hermitian and unitary representations is automatic.
-The conditions that we need are the following:

-\begin{enumerate} \item[I.] the Hecke algebra governing the Bernstein component is an extended affine Hecke algebra (definition \ref{d:2.1}) with parameters of geometric type (in the sense of Lusztig, see section \ref{sec:3}), and \item[II.] the Hecke algebra isomorphism preserves the natural $*$-structures, the tempered spectrum, and the Bernstein presentation (see section \ref{sec:5.4}). \end{enumerate}